ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup-with-azure.md

 ## 4. Customizing Your Deployment

-If you wish to customize your deployment of ARK within the bounds of ARK Deployer, download a copy of the [Azure Shell script](https://raw.githubusercontent.com/ArkEcosystem/ark-azure/master/script/arkdefaultinstall.sh).
+If you wish to customize your deployment of Ark within the bounds of Ark Deployer, download a copy of the [Azure Shell script](https://raw.githubusercontent.com/ArkEcosystem/ark-azure/master/script/arkdefaultinstall.sh).

 ![Image 9](./assets/setup-with-azure/9.png)

 Within this file, you’re welcome to edit the list of variables on lines 21–31 and personalize them.
-These variables all align with an optional parameter of ARK Deployer (See GitHub: [https://github.com/ArkEcosystem/ark-deployer#optional-parameters](https://github.com/ArkEcosystem/ark-deployer#optional-parameters))
+These variables all align with an optional parameter of Ark Deployer (See GitHub: [https://github.com/ArkEcosystem/ark-deployer#optional-parameters](https://github.com/ArkEcosystem/ark-deployer#optional-parameters))

 You can then run this new version of your script against a new VM, or, you can uninstall the original node/explorer and re-install using the script again.
 We would recommend just rolling out a new server for ease of use, but that’s your call.